All Episodes

 No.

-So, there's two main stories that are being juggled by Alex.
+So there's two main stories that are being juggled by Alex.

-When I say stories, I mean just sort of saying the headlines and then moving along.
+And when I say stories, I mean just sort of saying the headlines and then moving along.

 Sure.